-Hampshire is delivering a system wide change that places children and families at the centre of a multi-disciplinary service, based around a single ‘Hampshire Approach’ and evidence based practice.
-The service model will be supported by process and technology, driving efficiencies to release capacity of staff so they can undertake evidence based work with children and families, building strength and resilience in families.
-Whilst many of the elements are Hampshire focused at first, the learning, resources and tools are being developed in a way that allows them to form a central part of their sector led improvement offer.
+Over the past few years Hampshire has delivered a system wide change that places children and families at the centre of a multi-disciplinary service, based around the single ‘Hampshire Approach’ and evidence-based practice.
+The service model is supported by process and technology, releasing the capacity of staff so they can undertake evidence-based work with children and families, building strength and resilience in families.
+In this next phase Hampshire is extending and developing the ‘Hampshire Approach’ to its residential and fostering service areas.
+The learning from Hampshire’s internal transformation supports a central element of the sector led improvement offer.